ChetanshiPandey/FastAPI-server-for-RAG/README.md

-FastAPI Document Retrieval and Embedding Server
+FastAPI server implementation for document retrieval and embedding, enabling efficient Retrieval-Augmented Generation (RAG) with optimized performance.

 This repository provides a FastAPI server tailored for Retrieval-Augmented Generation (RAG), facilitating the ingestion and querying of documents.
 Using ChromaDB as a vector database, the server supports multiple file formats, including PDF, DOC, DOCX, and TXT.
 Document embeddings are generated with the sentence-transformers/all-MiniLM-L6-v2 model, optimized for CPU-based operations.
 The server ensures efficient, non-blocking API endpoints to handle multiple requests concurrently.